DylanJohnston/GmodSL2_complementary_code/README.md

 ## 1. Overview

-The paper concerns distinugishing topologial spaces of the form $G/SL_2$, where $G$ is a simply connected simple complex Lie group.
+The paper concerns distinguishing topological spaces of the form $G/SL_2$, where $G$ is a simply connected simple complex Lie group.
 Such spaces are obtained as follows:

 Let $u$ be a nilpotent element of the lie algebra $\mathfrak{g}$.
 Then we have an associated map $\phi: \mathfrak{sl}_2(\mathbb{C}) \rightarrow \mathfrak{g}$, and a map of Lie groups $\Phi: SL_2 \rightarrow G$.